Karin Westman Berg

 1914-1997.

-After the master's degree, Karin Westman Berg worked as a grammar school teacher in Luleå and Härnösand from 1943 to 1957.
+After graduating with a master's degree in philosophy, Karin Westman Berg worked as a school teacher in Luleå and Härnösand between 1943 and 1957.

-She received her Ph.D. in Uppsala in 1962 with studies in C.J.L.
-Almqvist's view on women and edited several anthologies, such as Text analysis from a gender perspective (1976) and Don't cry – research (1979).
+She received her doctorate in Uppsala in 1962 with Studier i C.J.L.
+Almqvist kvinnouppfattning (Studies in C.J.L.
+Almqvist's Conception of Women ) and edited several anthologies, such as Textanalys från könsrollssynpunkt (1976) and Gråt inte - forska (1979).

-Westman Berg was a leading figure in Swedish feminist literary research and was a member of the Fredrika Bremer Association Board from 1945 to 1977.
+Westman Berg was a leading figure in Swedish feminist literary research and was a member of the board of the Fredrika Bremer Association between 1945 and 1977.

-Westman Berg initiated and led gender roles seminars at the course activities from 1967 to 1977.
-At that time, women's research seminars were started, which Westman Berg led up to 1979.
+Westman Berg initiated and led gender role seminars at the Course Activities from 1967 to 1977.
+At that time, women's research seminars were started, which Westman Berg led until 1979.
 The seminars became an inspiring meeting place for people interested in women's issues and women's research.

-A research post on women's and gender issues gave her the opportunity to start the Women literature project at the Department of Literature in Uppsala in 1978.
-With women's literature, it referred at the time to fiction which was written by Swedish women authors.
+A research position in women's and gender role issues gave her the opportunity to start the Women's Literature Project at the Department of Literature in Uppsala in 1978.
+At that time, women's literature referred to fiction written by Swedish women writers.

-At the retirement in 1982, Karin Westman Berg was awarded the name of professor.
+On her retirement in 1982, Karin Westman Berg was awarded the title of Professor.

 Burial site: 0319-1349

-Image description: Karin Westman Berg, unknown year.
-Photo: Inger Harnesk / Centre for Gender Studies, Uppsala University.
-[The image is cropped]
+Image description: Karin Westman Berg, year unknown.
+Photo: Inger Harnesk / Center for Gender Studies, Uppsala UniversityThe image is cropped]

 Click here for an uncropped image